zrajm/baremark/README.md

 [Limitations].
 Most advanced Markdown features (such as tables) are not supported out-of-the-box, but you may use [extensions][extending baremark] to add missing functionality.

+The first step of Markdown processing normalizes line endings.
+This is done by trimming off all trailing tabs and spaces, and converting the end-line-character to `\n` (both Windows `\r\n` and old Mac `\r` line endings are supported).
+This means that subsequent rules can be simplified, as they do not have to factor in line-ending space.

 [Block Elements]: #block-elements